derailed-dash/aoc-utils-mcp/README.md

 ### Running the MCP Server

-Pre-reqs for development and running locally:
+#### Pre-Reqs for Local Development and Testing

+Start by loading your dependencies into the virtual environment:

 ```bash
 # Create venv and activate